Related articles

 - scss/

-Of course, inside the images, js and scss folders you should organize your files properly to keep it scalable.
+Of course, inside the images, js, and scss folders, you need to organize your files properly to keep the system scalable.

 import 'scss/site'// JS

-We did 3 main changes on the file :
+We made 3 main changes to the file:

-It will be the equivalent to your application.scss file.
+- It will be the equivalent of your application.scss file.

-Note that now, you’ll need to manually import any .js or .scss/.css file that you’ll need in the corresponding folder.
-For instance, if you create a variables/_colors.scss file, then you’ll need to import it in your site.scss file :
+Note that now, you'll need to manually import any.js or.scss/.css files you need into the corresponding folder.
+For example, if you create a variables/_colors.scss file, you would then need to import it into your site.scss file:

 <%= stylesheet_link_tag 'application', media: 'all' %>